Middle East latest: Palestinians struggle to find food in Gaza; Israeli strike in Beirut kills 4

 Here's the latest:

+Mohamed Ghabn, who is also unemployed, said securing food has become extremely difficult, as he cannot afford to buy it from markets when it's available, and World Food Program-supported bakeries have shut down.
+He said a bag of pita bread costs 30 shekels ($8) and a kilogram of tomatoes is priced at 15 shekels ($4).

+“We are unemployed and don’t have jobs.
+We’re just sitting there, and we don’t have shelter or anything … simply speaking, I can’t feed my children,” he said.

-Palestinian journalist, his wife and kids killed by Israeli strike on their home in Gaza
+Palestinian journalist, his wife and kids killed by Israeli strike in Gaza

 Mohamed Salah Bardawil was a journalist with the Hamas-affiliated Aqsa Radio.
 He was the nephew of Salah Bardawil, a well-known member of Hamas’ political bureau who Israel killed last month in a strike that also killed his wife.

-The Israeli military did not immediately comment on the strike, which hit the journalist's home early Tuesday in the southern Gaza city of Khan Younis.
+The Israeli military did not immediately comment on the strike, which hit the journalist's home early Tuesday in the southern Gaza city of Khan Younis and killed his wife, two daughters and son.

 Associated Press footage showed the building completely collapsed, with dried blood splatted on the grey rubble.
 Nearby, a child’s school notebook, dust-covered dolls and clothing lay half-buried in the ruins.